node-red-contrib-lsh-logic 1.6.3

 Node-RED Contrib LSH Logic

-A powerful, high-performance Node-RED node designed to manage advanced automation logic for embedded smart home devices (ESP32/ESP8266 based).
+A powerful, high-performance Node-RED node designed to manage advanced automation logic for smart home devices that speak the public LSH MQTT / protocol contract.
 Built with TypeScript for maximum reliability and type safety.

 This node replaces complex Node-RED flows with a single, robust, and stateful component that manages device state, implements distributed click logic (two-phase commit), and actively monitors device health.